mrazomej/phd/docs/src/chapter_04/section_05_flow_gating.md

 probability $p$ of the chi-squared distribution with two degrees of freedom.
 [@Fig:ch4_fig09] shows an example of different gating contours that would arise from different values of $\alpha$ in Eq. $\ref{eq:ch4_eq19}$.
-In this work, we chose $\alpha = 0.4$, which we deemed was a sufficient constraint to minimize the noise in the data.
+In this work, we chose $\alpha = 0.4$, which we deemed as a sufficient constraint to minimize the noise in the data.
 As explained in [Section 4.6](#sec:ch4_sec06), we compared our high throughput flow cytometry data with single-cell microscopy, confirming that the automatic gating did not introduce systematic biases to the analysis pipeline.
 The specific code where this gating is implemented can be found in [GitHub repository](https://github.com/RPGroup-PBoC/mwc_induction/blob/master/code/analysis/unsupervised_gating.ipynb).

 ![**Representative unsupervised gating contours.** Points indicate individual